ccdc-opensource/csd-python-api-scripts/README.md

 ## Licensing Requirements

 Valid CSD Portfolio licence is required for all scripts, some will require additional licence levels for use, such as Discovery and Materials.
 Requirements are clearly displayed in the `ReadMe` that accompanies each script.

+Don’t have a licence?
+Contact us [here to request a quote or demonstration.](https://www.ccdc.cam.ac.uk/theccdcprofile/contactus/)

 ## Downloading Scripts